 E-cigarettes, sometimes shortened to e-cigs or vapes are electronic cigarettes.
 E-cigs are battery-powered, portable smoking devices.
 They are made up of several different parts that all work together to produce vapour which users inhale.
 E-cigs come in all shapes and sizes, but they all have the same basic components that make them work, which you can find out more about below.

 How does a vape work?

 Have a look at the image below to see what the different parts of an e-cig are called.

 What's in a vape?

-The cloud of vapor that is produced when people smoke an e-cig is not smoke.
-It is made by the e-liquid that you put inside the e-cig.
+The cloud of vapour that is produced when people smoke an e-cig is not smoke.
+It is made from the e-liquid that you put inside the e-cig.